Leg cramps occur in most cases at night, and cause feelings of tightness and pain. In some cases, they can prevent or disrupt sleep.

 Most of the time, leg cramps will occur infrequently and not require treatment.
 However, where they persist or where someone experiences cramp for more than 10 minutes, advice from a doctor should be sought.
 In cases where a patient’s sleeping pattern is being interrupted on a regular basis, treatment may be able to help.

 There are two types of leg cramps: primary, or idiopathic leg cramps; and secondary.
 Whereas idiopathic leg cramps have no underlying cause, secondary leg cramps are the result of another condition.
-This might be liver disease, which can cause levels of toxins in the blood to become raised, sending the muscles into spasm; dehydration, where muscle spasms are caused by a drop in salt in the body; infections; or neurological conditions such as motor neurone disease.
+This might be liver disease, which can cause levels of toxins in the blood to become raised, sending the muscles into spasm; dehydration, where muscle spasms are caused by a drop in salt in the body; infections; or neurological conditions.
 In cases where an underlying condition is resulting in muscle cramps, a doctor will treat this and other symptoms by addressing condition responsible.

 Idiopathic leg cramps are those which are not seemingly caused by any underlying illness such as those described above.
 We still don’t yet fully understand why they occur, but several reasons have been theorised, including: abnormal nerve function during sleep; abrupt disturbances in the the supply of blood to an affected region; or shortening of the tendons as we get older.